beam-community/elixir-companies/README.md

 * [Resuelve](https://resuelve.mx) ([Github](https://github.com/resuelve)) - Multiple retail financial services in LATAM.
 Elixir is used in the CBS (Core Banking System) and P2P loan service.
 * [Solarisbank](https://www.solarisbank.de/) ([Github](https://github.com/solarisbank)) - Provider of financial solutions for other financial entities and companies.
 * [TrustBK](https://trustbk.com) - A Bank for Small and Medium Businesses.
 Elixir is used for the Core Banking System (CBS).
 Based in Paris, France.
+* [YBEX](https://www.ybex.io) ([Github](https://github.com/ybexio)) - YBEX is a financial technology company, providing a marketplace platform for retail foreign exchange services.
+Elixir is used for our backend services.
+Based in Hong Kong.

 #### Food